-ID: Sustainable design is top of mind across the industry, what are some ways you manage to incorporate sustainable practices and upcycling into your projects?
+ID: How do you incorporate sustainable practices and upcycling into your projects?

 NL: We now set ourselves a sustainability innovation brief at the start of each project.
 We are definitely becoming more proactively sustainable in our approach.
 In the world of interior design and fit-out, you quickly become aware of the five-year refurb cycle.
 Spaces change hands and once again everything is ripped out and started over, but this approach is changing.
 We want to make sure every project has an element of re-use or upcycling that highlights the circular material economy.

 Sustainability can also be about low-cost, and low impact—doing more, with less.
 Sourcing locally, is something that we are keen to emphasize.
 We would love to do a project where everything is recycled, and devise inventive new processes that become a testbed for new practice.

 ID: How has the pandemic impacted your approach to hospitality design?